 Have Dinner at the Pitchfork Steak Fondue

-On a bluff, high above the town, Tjaden Terrace boasted a panoramic view of the Badlands, including historic Medora, the Little Missouri River, and Theodore Roosevelt National Park.
+On a bluff high above the town, Tjaden Terrace boasted a panoramic view of the Badlands, including historic Medora, the Little Missouri River, and Theodore Roosevelt National Park.
 At the Pitchfork Steak Fondue, chefs dressed in cowboy hats and red bandanas skewered steaks five-deep on a pitchfork and then fondued them in huge vats of boiling oil while we watched.

-We selected our buffet-style dinner with coleslaw, fresh vegetables and fruit, baked beans, baked potatoes with all the trimmings, garlic toast, and dessert cinnamon-sugar donuts and brownies.
-Then we chose our fondued steak before sitting down at long picnic tables on the open terrace.
-While we visited with new acquaintances, our table sang along to western songs, played by the live band, the Coal Diggers.
+Then, we chose our fondued steak before sitting down at long picnic tables on the open terrace.
+While we visited with new acquaintances, our table sang along to live country music songs played by the Coal Diggers.
 We even saw a Teddy Roosevelt look-alike wandering around.
 Although dinner may serve as many as 400 people, the line moved quickly, and dinner was over within about an hour and a half, just in time to find our seats at the Medora Musical.
+This is one of the best things to do in Medora, North Dakota.
+Make it an entire evening by pairing it with the Medora Musical.

 Enjoy Some Live Music at the Medora Musical